airr-community/airr-standards/docs/api/adc_api_requests.rst

       - logical OR
       - {"op":"or","content":[ |br| {"op":"<","content":{"field":"sample.cell_number","value":1000}}, |br| {"op":"is missing","content":{"field":"sample.tissue"}}, |br| {"op":"exclude","content":{"field":"subject.organism.id","value":["9606","10090"]}} |br| ]}

-Note that the ``not`` operator is different from a logical NOT operator, and the logical NOT is not needed as the other operators provide negation.

 The ``field`` operand specifies a fully qualified property name in the AIRR Data Model.
 Fully qualified AIRR properties are either a JSON/YAML base type (``string``, ``number``, ``integer``, or ``boolean``) or an array of one of these base types (some AIRR fields are arrays